 For the Tier 1 Grant Program, administering agencies may "overmatch" ECP projects; that is, additional cash match may be provided for the project.
 Applicants will receive additional points in the evaluation process for matching with cash above the minimum requirement.
-Proposals that exceed the 25 percent minimum funding match will be given an additional one-half point for every five percent over the minimum cash match (up to 5 bonus points).
-Projects that achieve an overmatch using a combination of cash and in-kind services shall not be awarded bonus points.
+Proposals that exceed the 20 percent minimum funding match will be given an additional one-half point for every five percent over the minimum cash match (up to five bonus points).